When Parents and Medical Professionals Rise Together, Children With Complex Needs Thrive

 Professionals, in turn, are invited into a new kind of leadership—one rooted not just in knowledge, but in embodiment.
 That means showing up regulated, attuned, and grounded.
 It means:

-- Pausing and checking in with their energy before entering a hospital room or delivering news.
+• Pausing to check their energy before entering a room or delivering news.

 When professionals embody presence, parents feel safe.
 When parents feel safe, they stay grounded.
 And when they are grounded, they lead their children into healing.